 About Beamish Museum

-There are several seasonal activities available as well, with special events taking place throughout the year.
-Throughout the rest of the year there are a variety of fairs and exhibits to enjoy, such as the steam fair and electric transport exhibition.
+As well as its permanent exhibits, there are also several seasonal activities available at Beamish, with special events taking place throughout the year from the steam fair to the electric transport exhibition.
 Mixing history with plenty of fun, Beamish is a great day out for all the family.

 Beamish Museum is located in County Durham on a minor road off the A693.
 A number of buses are available to the area, with the nearest stop directly outside the Main Entrance Building, while the nearest train station is Chester-le-Street, a 15-20 minute bus journey to the site.